xanathar/tabela/README.md

 # Tabëla
-Tabëla is a very simple app formatting tables coming from spreadsheets or CSV/TSV files into HTML or Markdown.
+Tabëla is a very simple GNOME app that formats tables coming from spreadsheets or CSV/TSV files into HTML or Markdown.

 Input can be any text separated by TAB, commas or semicolon and it can